 Robust Windows Firewall

 Though the Firewall was bought in early with Windows XP, it was weak.
-With subsequent versions of Windows, the OS bundled firewall became only better.
+With subsequent versions of Windows, the OS-bundled firewall only improved.
 It keeps a real-time check on both incoming and outgoing packets and blocks any connection that acts suspiciously.
-The only downside is (if you think it is) lack of alerts so people don’t know whether the firewall is indeed working.
+The only downside (if you think it is) is the lack of alerts, so people don’t know whether the firewall is indeed working.
 But you can always check the Firewall log from the Control Panel – Windows Firewall to see how the traffic/packets were handled.
-Today the Windows firewall is truly a robust one!
+Today, the Windows firewall is truly a robust one!

 RAM compartmentalization

-Along with the hack attempts bypassing firewalls, another problem with traditional operating systems is that they tend to mix up electronic memory (the RAM bytes) with one or more programs.
+Along with hack attempts that bypass firewalls, another problem with traditional operating systems is that they tend to conflate electronic memory (RAM bytes) with one or more programs.
 For example, if you are running programs A, B, and C at the same time, and if there is a need for some data to be stored for program B, the operating system will simply put the data into the next available empty cells.
-These data cells are not isolated, so the other programs may snoop out or even write on them to infect the computer.
+These data cells are not isolated, so other programs may snoop on them or even write to them to infect the computer.

 The operating system provides a RAM compartment for each program and its data.
 That is a kind of sandboxed RAM.
-If program A is running in compartment 2, program B cannot store its code or data into the empty RAM cells allotted to program A. If there is a need for more storage, it falls back to the paging file on Hard Disk.
+If program A is running in compartment 2, program B cannot store its code or data into the empty RAM cells allotted to program A. If more storage is needed, it falls back to the paging file on the hard disk.

-In short, the operating system now takes care that each program runs in its own shell (designated area) and other programs cannot manipulate its data, thereby reducing the chance of malware attack and malware replication.
+In short, the operating system now ensures that each program runs in its own shell (designated area) and that other programs cannot manipulate its data, thereby reducing the chance of malware attacks and replication.

-I do not know about Mac and Linux, as I did not study them in-depth.
+I do not know much about Mac and Linux, as I did not study them in depth.
 I know the previous versions of Windows were vulnerable.
-However, with Windows 8.1 and later, a trend appears to have been set where you get an “anti-malware operating system” that reduces vulnerabilities to least.
+However, with Windows 8.1 and later, a trend appears to have emerged toward an “anti-malware operating system” that reduces vulnerabilities to a minimum.

 If you have doubts about Measured Boot, Secure Boot, or Trusted boot in Windows, or anything to add, please leave a comment below.